pavanipasupuleti/3PC-Project/REPORT.md

 4. **Thread safety is non-trivial in distributed systems** — every shared data structure needs explicit locking
 5. **Graceful degradation matters** — if etcd is down, the system continues working by falling back to assuming leadership

-### Honest Assessment

-The implementation demonstrates the theoretical correctness of 3PC's non-blocking property.
-The recovery decision rules are correctly implemented and tested.
-The main gap between this academic implementation and a production system is that it lacks real resource locking, multi-coordinator failover, and Byzantine fault tolerance.
-These are well-known limitations of 3PC as a protocol — not just this implementation.

-For a distributed systems course, this project demonstrates:
-- Deep understanding of why 3PC was designed the way it was
-- Practical implementation of the protocol including the hard parts (thread safety, persistence, failure detection)
-- Honest evaluation of both the protocol's strengths and its real-world limitations

 ---

-*Report prepared for MTech Distributed Systems Project* *Implementation: Python 3, Flask, Docker, etcd, Toxiproxy, SQLite* *Protocol reference: Skeen (1981) — "A Quorum-Based Commit Protocol"*